grantjenks/python-diskcache/docs/tutorial.rst

     10

 :meth:`Expire <diskcache.Cache.expire>` removes all expired keys from the cache.
-Resetting the `cull_limit` to zero will disable culling during :meth:`set <diskcache.Cache.set>` and :meth:`add <diskcache.Cache.add>`
+Resetting the :ref:`cull_limit <tutorial-settings>` to zero will disable culling during :meth:`set <diskcache.Cache.set>` and :meth:`add
-operations.
-Because culling is performed lazily, the reported length of the cache includes expired items.
+<diskcache.Cache.add>` operations.
+Because culling is performed lazily, the
+reported length of the cache includes expired items.
 Iteration likewise includes expired items because it is a read-only operation.
-To exclude expired items you must explicitly call :meth:`expire <diskcache.Cache.expire>` which works regardless of the `cull_limit`.
+To exclude expired items you must explicitly call :meth:`expire <diskcache.Cache.expire>` which works regardless of the :ref:`cull_limit <tutorial-settings>`.

     >>> for num in range(100):
     ...     cache.set(num, num, tag=u'odd' if num % 2 else u'even')